neurosnap/starfx/docs/posts/thunks.md

 As I've been developing these specialized thunks, I'm starting to think of them more like micro-controllers.
-Only thunks and endpoints have the ability to update state.
+Only thunks and endpoints have the ability to update state (think MVC).
 However, thunks are not tied to any particular view and in that way are more composable.
-Thunks can call other thunks and you have the async flow control tools from effection to facilitate coordination.
+Thunks can call other thunks and you have the async flow control tools from `effection` to facilitate coordination.

-Every thunk that is created requires a unique id -- user provided string.
+Every thunk that's created requires a unique id -- user provided string.
 This provides us with a handful of benefits:

 - User hand-labels each thunk created
-- Better traceability (via labels)
+- Better traceability
-- Easier to debug async and side-effects in general (via labels)
+- Easier to debug async and side-effects
 - Build abstractions off naming conventions (e.g. creating routers `/users [GET]`)

-They also come with built-in support for a middleware stack (like `express`).
+They also come with built-in support for a middleware stack (like `express` or `koa`).
 This provides a familiar and powerful abstraction for async flow control for all thunks and endpoints.

 Each run of a thunk gets its own `ctx` object which provides a substrate to communicate between middleware.